MSc Biomedical EngineeringFind a programme

-Biomedical Engineering is a nascent field in the UK that involves the application of physical, chemical, mathematical and computer science and engineering principles, to the analysis of biological, medical, behavioural and health-related problems.
-Biomedical engineers develop innovative devices and procedures for the prevention, diagnosis and treatment of disease, by relying on an in-depth understanding of science and engineering fundamentals combined with a broad knowledge of physiological and anatomical systems.
+Biomedical engineering is an emerging field in the UK that involves applying physical, chemical, mathematical, computer science and engineering principles to the analysis of biological, medical, behavioural and health-related problems.
+Biomedical engineers develop innovative devices and procedures to help prevent, diagnose and treat diseases.
+It relies on an in-depth understanding of science and engineering fundamentals, combined with a broad knowledge of physiological and anatomical systems.

-This programme allows you to gain expertise in the exciting field of biomedical engineering and covers both theory and practical applications.
-You will acquire the analytical tools and broad physical knowledge of modern engineering and science, will have a fundamental understanding of the anatomical and physiological systems, and will become familiar with recent technological breakthroughs.
+This programme allows you to gain expertise in this exciting field and covers both theory and practical applications.
+You will acquire the analytical tools and broad physical knowledge of modern engineering and science, as well as a fundamental understanding of the anatomical and physiological systems, and familiarity with recent technological breakthroughs.

 Further information on funding for prospective UK, EU and international postgraduate students.